kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Example: Segmentation

-In medical imaging, segmentation isolates a tumor from surrounding tissue.
+In medical imaging, segmentation isolates a tumor from surrounding tissue
 Each pixel is labeled as "tumor" or "background."
 Doctors can measure size or growth precisely